INSPIRE

 The Rare And The Collectable

 Throughout Mazda’s storied history, there have been countless unique models with joyful driving at their core.
-Here, Mazda Stories celebrates a special few—and those still driving them today.
+Here, Mazda Stories celebrates a special few—and the people still driving them today.

 Every vehicle has a natural shelf life but, for a rare few, the emotional bond they create with their owners can transform them from utility to eternity, kept alive seemingly forever through the turn of wrenches on driveways and in garages around the world.